2.4.12 The minimum annual rate of child support

 What is the minimum annual rate of child support?

-- the parent has at least regular care of at least one of the children of the child support case (section 66(1)(a))
+- parent has at least regular care of at least one of the children of the child support case (section 66(1)(a)) - see 2.2.1 for basics of care, or

-- the assessment is made in accordance with provisions of a child support agreement accepted under Part 6 (section 66(8)(c)).
+- assessment is made in accordance with a change of assessment decision, a court order or a child support agreement (section 66(8)).

 The minimum annual rate will apply until either:

-- 28 days after the last day on which the person would otherwise have been assessed to pay less than the minimum rate, even if that day is after the end of the child support period (section 66(4)(b)(ii)).
+- 28 days after the last day on which the person would otherwise have been assessed to pay less than the minimum rate, even if that day is after the end of the child support period (section 66(4)(b)(ii)), or

 Example: Anjali has been assessed to pay child support at the minimum annual rate in the child support period 1 September 2017 to 30 November 2018.